Safe Use of Social Media and Telephone Support

 Online Safety is the collective term for safeguarding which involves the use of electronic devices to access the internet.

-The Church of Scotland Safeguarding Service has previously issued advice on how to keep children and protected adults safe online in its Safeguarding Handbook 4 pages 9-11 and photography and video guidelines pages 14-15 which can be found here.
+The Church of Scotland Safeguarding Service has previously issued advice on how to keep children and protected adults safe online in its Safeguarding Handbook 4 pages 9-11 and photography and video guidelines pages 14-15.

 In addition to this advice we would ask that you consider the following: